Jan Delay

-Jan Phillip Eißfeldt (born 25 August 1976), known professionally as Jan Delay, is a German rapper and singer whose stylistic range includes mainly hip hop, reggae, dub and funk.
+Jan Philipp Eißfeldt (born 25 August 1976), known professionally as Jan Delay, is a German rapper and singer whose stylistic range includes mainly hip hop, reggae, dub and funk.
 An accomplished solo artist, he became known to the public as a member of the German bands Absolute Beginner and La Boom.
 He performed with his group 'Disko No. 1' at the grand final of the Eurovision Song Contest 2011 in Düsseldorf.

 Early life

 Delay was born in Hamburg on 25 August 1976.
 He attended the bilingual Helene-Lange-Gymnasium from 1986 to 1995.

 Career

 In the 1990s, Delay became known as one third of the pioneering German hip hop group Beginner.
 His stage name is a reference to Young Deenay, a pop music act in the 90s: the delay/echo is an important effect in reggae and dancehall music.

 Delay's most significant trademark is his somewhat nasal voice.
 He also frequently changes his stage name depending on his current music style, mood and collaboration partners.
 Bald, he often wears a hat and sunglasses.